shynivino/Simple-PHP-Web-App/README.md

 Configure the **connection.php** file with yours DB info.

-Make sure to create an empty database as the app will create a table for you.
+Make sure to create an empty database as the app will create a tabfle for you.

 ## What was used